Garmin Bounce Review 2026: Is It Worth the Premium Price?

 The Garmin Bounce 2 is the best-looking kids smartwatch I have put on a child's wrist.
 That sounds like hyperbole.
 It is not.

 The display is noticeably better than anything else in the kids smartwatch category.
 The TickTalk 5's rectangular screen is fine.
 The Xplora X6Play's display is adequate.
 The Bounce 2's AMOLED is in a different league.
-Watching Lily scroll through her activity stats and watch faces on this screen, it genuinely looks like a premium piece of technology rather than a kids toy.
+Watching our tester scroll through her activity stats and watch faces on this screen, it genuinely looks like a premium piece of technology rather than a kids toy.
 Garmin also offers multiple watch face options that take advantage of the round form factor and rich colors.

 The fiber-reinforced polymer case is a step up from the original Bounce's standard reinforced polymer.
 It feels denser and more substantial without adding noticeable weight.
-After six weeks of Lily wearing it through soccer practice, playground time, school days, and the kind of general chaos that accompanies an 8-year-old's life, the watch shows minimal wear.
+After six weeks of our tester wearing it through soccer practice, playground time, school days, and the kind of general chaos that accompanies an 8-year-old's life, the watch shows minimal wear.
 A couple of light scuffs on the bezel.
 No screen scratches.
 No cracks.
 The chemically strengthened glass is doing its job.

 The Bounce 2 has a built-in speaker and microphone that support two-way voice calling over LTE.
 You can call the watch from your phone.
 Your child can call you from the watch.
 It works like a phone call because it is a phone call.